Doğtaş

-Doğtaş is a Turkish furniture industry with a wide range of products from seating groups to dining room furniture, child and teenager room furniture, bedroom furniture, the first Medical Grade CE-certified mattresses in Turkey, and unique designs developed at international quality standards.
+Doğtaş is a Turkish furniture producer with a wide range of products.
 It was founded in Biga, Çanakkale, in 1972.

-One of the most well-established industrial organizations in the history of the Republic, Kelebek Mobilya was founded to manufacture plywood for aircraft wings in 1935.
+Kelebek Mobilya was founded to manufacture plywood for aircraft wings in 1935.
 It manufactured plywood with Kelebek brand in Haliç, Istanbul, until 1986.
-It opened the modular furniture factory built in Düzce in technical cooperation with the world's best project groups in 1978 as one of Europe's most modern and largest manufacturing plants.
-Kelebek Mobilya continues to manufacture special wooden components for furniture, kitchen, bathroom, and living room sets using advanced technology in 40,000 square meters of indoor area on a 186,000-square meter plot in Düzce.
+It opened the modular furniture factory built in Düzce in 1978.

+Kelebek Mobilya continues to manufacture special wooden components for furniture, kitchen, bathroom, and living room sets in 40,000 square meters of indoor area on a 186,000-square meter plot in Düzce.

-Doğtaş bolstered its already strong position in the furniture industry by acquiring Kelebek Mobilya in 2006.
+Doğtaş acquired Kelebek Mobilya in 2006.
 Following the merger, Doğtaş operated as Kelebek Furniture, Kelebek Kitchen & Bathroom, and Lova brands, and with the department of project works under the name Doğtaş Kelebek Mobilya San. ve Tic.
 A.Ş.

+Doğtaş USAoperates in New Jersey, USA.